August 29th, 2019

 The other monk jumped up for joy.
 He was instantly enlightened.

 The solution is right in front of us.
 It’s right inside us.
 It’s all around.
 We’re soaking in it.
 The question is not whether God exists; it’s whether we do.
+No one doubts that we’re part of something.
+But are there really separate parts?

 What the world needs is needs.
 Feelings, nothing more than feelings.
 Feelings and needs, together, are the question and the answer.
 You don’t even have to ask.
 The answer has been here all along.